Holding corporations accountable for kinder farming practices

 * It becomes difficult for them to even stand up and often their legs fracture under their own weight.
 These breeds often lose most of their feathers, pecked off by other stressed hens or by themselves in an effort to cool down.
 Chickens can easily live for 5 years, but these extremely fast-growing breeds are slaughtered while they’re still babies, after just ~6 weeks

-• Cut the proportion of laying hens confined in cages in the US from 40% to almost 5% over the past decade. *
+Increased the proportion of laying hens that aren't confined in cages in the US from 10% to 40% over the past decade. *

 * We can’t give 100% of the credit for this progress to THL but they played a pivotal role in it